TRade Daimler Stock

 Daimler follows a profit-sharing dividend policy.
-The company has a target distribution ratio of 40% of the nett profits attributable to Daimler shareholders, and for the last few years, as of January 2020, the net payout ratio has been between 37% and 48%.
+The company has a target distribution ratio of 40% of the nett profits attributable to Daimler stockholders, and for the last few years, as of January 2020, the net payout ratio has been between 37% and 48%.

-How to Trade Daimler Stock
+How to Trade Daimler Stock in UK

 As an automobile inventor, Daimler has seen its stock attract much interest among investors and traders.
 While a prestigious stock, here are factors that investors should take into account when trading Daimler:

 As of January 2020, Daimler is the world’s largest truck manufacturer and one of the biggest producers of premium cars.
 This means that the entire globe serves as Daimler’s market.
 Furthermore, Daimler has manufacturing plants located across 4 continents, which ensures that tariffs and trade agreements in different jurisdictions can have an impact on the overall costs and margins of the company.
 This can consequently have an effect on the supply and demand of the stock.